 I would do a little at a time, and only use what works for you.
 Once you start to learn how to make things at home to replace all the items on your disposable items list, you will realise how much money you could be saving by making more of a switch to reusable DIY things instead of buying disposable products.

 Here is a massive mega list of over 70 DIY zero waste products that you can be making to replace the disposable items in your life.
 By making these zero waste ideas for home use items you are bound to

 - reduce the single use plastic you use

 - feel better that you are doing your bit for the environment and

 I have taken each room around the house in turn, plus given ways of reducing waste at Christmas, birthdays, when out and about, and when you have a small baby.
 So make a start and read on!

 Zero Waste Kitchen Projects

 The obvious place to start with a list of zero waste projects is the kitchen.
 We produce an awful lot of plastic waste in the way of food and packaging, so a key place to try and reduce single use plastic is in this heart of the home.

 So what zero waste projects can we make to help be more eco friendly around the kitchen?

+These are one of my favourite zero waste home products.
 These plastic free dish scrubbers are really simple to make, and can even be made from your old towels.
 Once they’ve worn out they can be composted!
-Stop using plastic sponges and use these instead!
-Find the easy tutorial here.
+Stop using plastic sponges and use these unsponges instead!

 Crocheted Dish Scrubbers